-The proof is by induction on the number of vertices of G. The statement is trivial if the number of vertices is at most two.
+Return to the proof of Theorem 2.
+The rest of the proof is by induction on the number of vertices of G. The statement is trivial if the number of vertices is at most two.
 Suppose that we have already established Theorem 2 for all graphs with fewer than n vertices.

+Suppose that G has n vertices, it is not a cycle and not the union of two cycles connected by one edge.
 Let v_1, v_2, \ldots, v_m be the vertices of G with degree less than three, and let the x-coordinates assigned to them be x_1, x_2, \ldots, x_m .